 - You can add more utility functions to the encapsulating class in the future.

 - The encapsulating class could be a singleton and could be injected by constructor into the Http\Request class.
 By now the proxy for the Http\Request is not used because the HttpRequestHandler creates the Request by a static constructor function.

-Updated by Karsten Dambekalns 11 months ago
+Updated by Karsten Dambekalns about 9 years ago

 - Status changed from New to Needs Feedback